Our Commitment to you

 Throughout this time, we have continued to care for our pregnant patients as well as scheduled postoperative and emergency GYN appointments.
 Elective surgeries can now be scheduled or rescheduled as needed and appointments with our breast surgeons will continue on a patient-to-patient basis.
 All procedures, in-office or those performed at an area hospital, will be scheduled based on the urgency and need for our patients’ well-being as well keeping all precautions in place for our providers and staff.
 Please be advised, local hospitals are requiring that patients be tested for the COVID-19 virus, prior to finalizing the scheduling of your elective procedure.

 We are now working to bring patients back for routine care, starting with those who were cancelled during the outset of COVID-19.
-Although we are still limiting schedules, when appointment times do become available, these patients will be contacted by their office to reschedule.
 If you have a routine care visit scheduled in the near future, such as your annual wellness exam or mammogram, your appointment will be kept unless you are notified by your provider’s office to reschedule due to appointment staggering and availability.

 If you are ever unsure about your concern or need for an appointment, please contact your provider’s office to speak with a triage nurse and discuss your situation.
 Your care is as individual as you are, and we are committed to continue to meet your needs.